johbar/text-extraction-service/README.md

 - Processing local files with the `file:` transport
 - Processing password protected files
 - Processing files from web servers that require authentication of any kind (cookie, header, referral, user agent etc)
-- A lot of common document formats, including odt, docx, html, xml
+- a lot of file formats, e.g. ppt, markdown, ods/xlsx
 ## License

 This service inherits the Open Source license of the PDF lib used at runtime: